AEB-labs/docs-transport-freight-management/docs/Document Service/getting-started-5/document-maintenance.md

 }
 ```

 There is a list of `documentInfos`, each element represents one document.
-One document can contain one or more <<glossary:Document content>>s, i.e. different contents for preview, printing and archiving.
+One document can contain one or more <Glossary>Document content</Glossary>s, i.e. different contents for preview, printing and archiving.
 The individual contents are identified by its `contentVariant`.

 ### Search by document ids

 To retrieve one or more documents identified by their unique `documentId`s use [document query by id](/reference/querydocumentsbyid) and fill-in the filter as desired.
 The response is same as described above.

 Alternatively, you can use the [Swagger UI](https://rz3.aeb.de/demo1docs/swagger/#/DocumentService/queryDocumentsById) for the query.
-The query parameters must be filled in the request _body_, i.e. not as URL query parameters.
+The query parameters must be filled in the request *body*, i.e. not as URL query parameters.

 ### Search by document references

 To retrieve one or more documents identified by their reference objects, i.e. list of entries with `referenceType` accompanied by one or more `referenceNumber`s and/or `documentType`s, use [document query by reference](/reference/querydocumentsbyref) and fill-in the filter as desired.
 The response is same as described above.

 Alternatively, you can use the [Swagger UI](https://rz3.aeb.de/demo1docs/swagger/#/DocumentService/queryDocumentsByRef) for the query.
-The query parameters must be filled in the request _body_, i.e. not as URL query parameters.
+The query parameters must be filled in the request *body*, i.e. not as URL query parameters.

 ### Get document content